Charles Egon II, Prince of Fürstenberg: Political life

 Charles's Standesherr status entitled him to sit in the Badische Ständeversammlung, of which chamber he became the first vice-president, holding that office for thirty-three years from 1819 to 1852, whilst its president was Prince William of Baden.

 His estates also meant he sat in the Upper Chamber of the Estates of Württemberg (whose vice-presidency he also held several times) from 1819 and in the Prussian House of Lords from 1850.
 History records him as a relatively progressive and unbiased for his time.

 For example, during the full sitting of the German Confederation's landtag in 1831, he played a significant part in getting the upper chamber to approve the Liberal Press Act, put forward by the government under pressure from the lower chamber.
 This removed censorship, at least for home affairs in Baden.
-He was also influential in the abolition of tithes and fedual duties.
+He was also influential in the abolition of tithes and feudal duties.

 Charitable work

 Charles was also distinguished by his large charities; among other foundations he established a hospital at Donaueschingen.
 For the industrial development of the country, too, he did much, and proved himself also a notable patron of the arts.

 His palace of Donaueschingen, with its collections of paintings, engravings and coins, was a centre of culture, where poets, painters and musicians met with princely entertainment.